graphql/graphql-scalars/scalars/contributed/chillicream/base64-string.md

 # Overview

-The `ByteArray` scalar type represents an array of bytes encoded as a Base64 string.
+The `Base64String` scalar type represents an array of bytes encoded as a Base64 string.
 It is intended for scenarios where binary data needs to be transmitted, such as file contents, cryptographic keys, image data, or any arbitrary binary data.